SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Results

 \section{Results}

-We train standard L1, Matching Pursuit, BatchTopK, Matryoshka BatchTopK, and JumpReLU SAEs on SynthSAEBench-16k.\footnote{Experiment code is available at \url{https://github.com/decoderesearch/synth-sae-bench-experiments}.} These SAEs have width 4096 and are trained on 200M samples, as recommended in Section~\ref{sec:instructions}.
+We train standard L1, Matching Pursuit, BatchTopK, Matryoshka BatchTopK, and JumpReLU SAEs on SynthSAEBench.\footnote{Experiment code is available at \url{https://github.com/decoderesearch/synth-sae-bench-experiments}.} These SAEs have width 4096 and are trained on 200M samples, as recommended in Section~\ref{sec:instructions}.
 For standard L1 SAEs and JumpReLU SAEs, we implement a controller to automatically tune their sparsity coefficient during training to hit a target L0.
 This controller is described in more detail in Appendix~\ref{apx:autotune}.
-Our JumpReLU training procedure is described in Appendix~\ref{apx:jumprelu}.

 We vary the L0 of the SAEs from 15 to 45 with 5 seeds per L0.
 F1-score, MCC, and variance explained are shown in Figure~\ref{fig:vary-l0}.
 Matryoshka SAEs achieve the best probing and MCC scores, indicating the best latent quality, despite poor explained variance (poor reconstruction).
-This matches the results of Matryoshka SAEs on SAEBench~\citep{karvonen2024evaluating}, where this same pattern is observed for LLM SAEs.
+This matches the results of Matryoshka SAEs on SAEBench~\citep{karvonen2025saebenchcomprehensivebenchmarksparse}, where this same pattern is observed for LLM SAEs.
 The performance drop-off for Matryoshka SAEs at low L0 seems to be due to dead latents rather than a fundamental architectural issue (see Appendix~\ref{apx:dead-latents}).
-MP-SAEs, on the other hand, have the best variance explained, but have poor probing and MCC results, indicating that MP-SAEs impressive reconstruction comes at the cost of latent quality.
-Surprisingly, we see JumpReLU SAEs slightly underperform BatchTopK on quality metrics at high L0 despite the two architectures being closely related; understanding this gap is a direction for future work.
+We introduce a per-prefix Matryoshka auxiliary loss that reduces, but does not eliminate, these dead latents (Appendix~\ref{apx:matryoshka}).
+MP-SAEs, on the other hand, have the best variance explained, but have poor probing and MCC results, indicating that MP-SAEs' impressive reconstruction comes at the cost of latent quality.
+We see JumpReLU and BatchTopK achieving roughly similar levels of quality and reconstruction, further validating why these are both considered state-of-the-art architectures.